Read the following article from the BBC about the heat wave which hit the UK in June and July 2018.

 Here are some resources to help develop your students knowledge and understanding of fracking and and the issues surrounding its use.

 Read the following article from The Guardian newspaper about an offshore wind farm in the Netherlands.
-Then use our resources on wind farms in the UK to understand how we are developing this energy resource and the issues related to it.
+Then use our resources on wind farms in the UK to understand how we are further developing this energy resource and the issues related to this.

-Could the UK follow in the footsteps of the Dutch and make more of our coastal location?
+Should wind become a much more utilised source of energy globally?
 As a giant offshore wind farm opens in the North Sea off the coast of the Netherlands this seems a sensible question to ask!
 The Dutch hope that this windpark will eventually meet the energy needs of 1.5 million people.

 Here are three resources to help develop your students knowledge and understanding of the issues surrounding renewable energy and wind farms.